gottfriedsz/falsehoods-quantum/README.md

 14. Similar: access to quantum computers is limited to scientists.

-15. Quantum computers best use for large data.
+15. Quantum computers best use is for large data.

     Quantum computers have the potential to provide significant advantages for certain types of problems, including those involving large data sets.
 However, it's important